 Different states’ approaches to surrogacy truly run the gamut: some have passed detailed statutes, some refuse to enforce surrogacy contracts, some prohibit compensating the surrogate, some have nothing on the books at all, and some go as far as to criminalize surrogacy.

 Fortunately, practitioners of both law and medicine have stepped up to develop self-regulated systems to protect the interests of all parties to a surrogacy agreement.
-The American Academy of Assisted Reproductive Technology Attorneys, for example, has its own Code of Ethics and a nationwide directory of hundreds of lawyers who have each handled dozens of ART cases (see http://www.aaarta.org/aaarta/home).
+The American Academy of Assisted Reproductive Technology Attorneys, for example, has its own Code of Ethics and a nationwide directory of hundreds of lawyers who have each handled dozens of ART cases (see https://adoptionart.org/).
 Surrogacy contracts are extremely detailed and have to cover the surrogate’s conduct before, during, and after the pregnancy.
 This is one of the reasons an experienced attorney is critical.
-They know to how plan for contingencies that might not occur to the parties, and they can identify when the expectations in the contract have gone too far.
+They know how to plan for contingencies that might not occur to the parties, and they can identify when the expectations in the contract have gone too far.

 Maryland falls somewhere in between the extremes of different state approaches.
 There are no statutes in the Maryland Code pertaining to surrogacy, but it is generally considered to be a surrogacy-friendly state, meaning courts will generally accept surrogacy agreements as well as pre-birth orders to have the intended parent(s) names listed on the birth certificate.
 But because many intended parents team up with surrogates or sperm or egg donors from other states, it is critical to have an attorney who can ensure everyone follows the laws of all the relevant locations.

 Pregnancy is risky under any circumstances, and surrogacy adds a whole host of financial, emotional, and biological hurdles to the experience.
-Add to that the increases in marrying age, same-sex marriage, and the legal minefield created by the non-uniformity of state laws, and it becomes clear that although surrogacy and ART is here to stay, the process is certainly not simple or streamlined enough to go about without professional guidance.
+Add to that the increases in marrying age, same-sex marriage, and the legal minefield created by the non-uniformity of state laws, and it becomes clear that although surrogacy and ART are here to stay, the process is certainly not simple or streamlined enough to go about without professional guidance.